Monocle: Wearers

 During the late 19th and early 20th centuries, the monocle was generally associated with wealthy upper-class men.
-Combined with a morning coat and a top hat, the monocle completed the costume of the stereotypical 1890s capitalist.
-Monocles were also accessories of German military officers from this period; especially from World War I and World War II.
-German military officers known to have worn a monocle include Hans Krebs, Werner von Fritsch, Erich Ludendorff, Walter Model, Walter von Reichenau, Dietrich von Saucken, Wilhelm Keitel, Hans von Seeckt, and Hugo Sperrle.
+Combined with a morning coat and a top hat, the monocle completed the costume that is often stereotypically associated with a 1890s capitalist.
+Monocles were also accessories of German military officers from this period, especially from World War I and World War II.
+German military officers known to have worn a monocle include Helmuth Weidling, Hans Krebs, Werner von Fritsch, Erich Ludendorff, Walter Model, Walter von Reichenau, Dietrich von Saucken, Wilhelm Keitel, Dietrich von Choltiz, Hans von Seeckt, and Hugo Sperrle.

+Following the Prussian example monocles became fashionable among the officers of other peacetime European armies in the late 19th and early 20th centuries, especially in socially prestigious regiments such as those of the cavalry and guards.
+In an effort to curb what was seen as an unnecessary affectation, orders were sometimes issued limiting the wearing of monocles to individuals having a genuine optical need.

 Monocles were most prevalent in the late 19th century, but are rarely worn today.
 This is due in large part to advances in optometry which allow for better measurement of refractive error, so that glasses and contact lenses can be prescribed with different strengths in each eye.

 The monocle did, however, gain a following in the stylish lesbian circles of the early 20th century, when lesbians would wear a monocle for effect.
-Such women included Una Lady Troubridge, Radclyffe Hall, and Weimar German reporter Sylvia von Harden; The painting Portrait of the Journalist Sylvia Von Harden by German expressionist painter Otto Dix depicts its subject wearing a monocle.
+Such women included Una Lady Troubridge, Radclyffe Hall, and Weimar German reporter Sylvia von Harden; the painting Portrait of the Journalist Sylvia Von Harden by German expressionist painter Otto Dix depicts its subject wearing a monocle.